Tawnygoody/Tarmachan/TESTING.md

 # Stripe Payments

-In order to make sure that the stripe payments were proving successful, I have tested the webhooks to make sure they are functioning for both logged in users and unregistered users.
+To make sure that the stripe payments were proving successful, I have tested the webhooks to make sure they are functioning for both logged in users and unregistered users.

 ## Logged In Users